tufts-carpentries/python-novice-gapminder/_episodes/14-reading-tabular.md

 > ## Reading Files in Other Directories
 >
-> The data for your current project is stored in a file called `microbes.csv`,
+> Pretend that the data for your current project is stored in a file
-> which is located in a folder called `field_data`.
+> called `microbes.csv`, which is located in a folder called `field_data`.
-> You are doing analysis in a notebook called `analysis.ipynb`
+> If you are doing your analysis in a notebook called `analysis.ipynb`
 > in a sibling folder called `thesis`:
 >
 > ~~~